xfzyrsidney/PhoenixAdapter/README.md

-<b>Adapted some code of Phoenix for CDH5,  use scala 2.12 to build . </b>.
+<b>Currently CDH 5.7 not support Apache phoenix, optimize some code of Phoenix for CDH5.7.x,  use scala 2.10 to build . </b>.

 Copyright ©2014 [Apache Software Foundation](http://www.apache.org/).
 All Rights Reserved.
 # PhoenixAdapter